 CHARLES BERLITZ WRITES ABOUT THE MYSTERY

-In The Bermuda Triangle Mystery - Solved, journalist Larry Kusche believed he debunked Berlitz’s book as basically sloppy investigative work.
+In The Bermuda Triangle Mystery - Solved (1975), research librarian, journalist, pilot, and cooking with popcorn aficionado Larry Kusche, believed he debunked Berlitz’s book as basically sloppy investigative work.

 THEORIES ABOUT THE BERMUDA TRIANGLE